 How do you know if a builder is reliable?

 A great sign of a reliable builder is that they are more than happy to show you examples of their previous work and can provide testimonials from previous customers.
 Ask to visit their completed work and speak to their clients.
-If they refuse, then you have to wonder why.
-When visiting past projects, ask the clients how they found the builders to work with:
+When visiting past projects, ask the clients how they found the builders to work with, too.

-• Did they flag delays and unforeseen problems openly and early?
+• They flag delays and unforeseen problems openly and early.

-• Did they manage the other trades effectively, if required?
+• They also manage the other trades effectively when required.

-Of course, you should hire a builder who has solid experience of the work you are expecting them to carry out — an office refurbishment is quite different from a bathroom renovation or new kitchen.
-Any good builder should also be able to demonstrate a sound, up-to-date knowledge of current building regulations.
+Of course, you should hire a builder who has solid experience in the work you are expecting them to carry out — an office refurbishment is quite different from a bathroom renovation or a new kitchen.
+Any good builder should also be able to demonstrate a sound, up-to-date knowledge of current building regulations in the UK.

 Builder measuring wall